Combinatorics via Closed Orbits: Number Theoretic Ramanujan Graphs are not Unique Neighbor Expanders: Introduction

-A promising option for a graph with good vertex expansion are the Ramanujan complexes constructed in \cite{lubotzky2005ramanujan,li2004ramanujan} (See Subsection~\ref{sec:Division Algberas} for some discussion about Ramanujan complexes).
+A promising option for graphs with good vertex expansion are the underlying graphs of the Ramanujan complexes constructed in \cite{lubotzky2005ramanujan,li2004ramanujan} (see Subsection~\ref{subsec:Bruhat-Tits Buildings} for some discussion of Ramanujan complexes).

-Unlike $d$-regular graphs, they have a rigid local structure, which implies interesting combinatorial properties.
-For example, many recent works used the Garland method to show that they are "high dimensional expanders" (\cite{lubotzky2017high}).
-Therefore, one may speculate that the rigid local structure will imply lossless expansion.
+Unlike $d$-regular graphs, higher dimensional Ramanujan complexes have a rigid local structure, which implies interesting combinatorial properties.
+For example, many recent works used the Garland method to show that they are \emph{high dimensional expanders} (see \cite{lubotzky2018high} and the references therein).
+Therefore, one may speculate that the rigid local structure will imply some form of lossless expansion.